tomashak/locust_sandbox/README.md

 │    └── exiftool.exe           # Exe tool
 └── locustfiles                 # Folder with test
 │    └── csvLibrary             # Script for reading csv
-│    └── webpage.py             # File with test
+│    └── logger                 # Sciprts for print log and save data to csv │    └── webpage.py             # File with test
+└── shop                        # Folder with shops data │    └── docker-compose.yml     # Docker-compose
 └── locust.conf                 # File for starts locust
 └── README.MD                   # Here you are :-)
-└── docker-compose.yml          # For more easy starts

 ```

 ## Install